Fradenti/intRinsic/README.md

 twonn(X)
 ```

-The vignette for this package has been published in the `Journal of Statistical Software` [this link](https://doi.org/10.18637/jss.v106.i09), and is also available on ArXiv at [this link](https://arxiv.org/pdf/2102.11425.pdf).
+The vignette for this package has been published in the `Journal of Statistical Software`.
+The article can be found at [this link](https://doi.org/10.18637/jss.v106.i09), and a preprint version is also available on ArXiv at [this link](https://arxiv.org/pdf/2102.11425.pdf).

 Please help me improve this package by reporting suggestions, typos, and issues at [this link](https://github.com/Fradenti/intRinsic/issues).